-The GHG emissions resulting from construction activities would not result in longterm impacts on the environment.
+The GHG emissions resulting from construction activities would not result in long-term impacts on the environment.
 Construction-generated GHG would include emissions resulting from material processing by onsite construction equipment, workers commuting to and from the Project site, and traffic delays resulting from construction.
 The emissions would be produced at different rates throughout the Project, depending on the activities involved at various phases of construction.
 The analysis was focused on vehicle-emitted GHG.
 CO2 is the single most important GHG pollutant because of its abundance when compared with other vehicle-emitted GHG, including methane (CH4), nitrous oxide (N2O), hydrofluorocarbon and black carbon.

-Based on Project information available for environmental studies, the constructionrelated GHG emissions were calculated using the Caltrans Construction Emissions Tool (CAL-CET 2020), version 1.0.
-It was estimated that for construction duration of 13.5 months, the total amount of CO2 produced as a result of construction would be 767 tons.
-Table 3-2 summarizes the construction-related emissions, including the total carbon dioxide equivalent (CO2e) emission.
+Based on Project information available for environmental studies, the construction-related GHG emissions were calculated using the Caltrans Construction Emissions Tool (CAL-CET 2020), version 1.0.
+For Project construction, the estimated total amount of CO2 produced would be 767 tons.
+Table 3-4 summarizes the construction-related emissions, including the total carbon dioxide equivalent (CO2e) emission.
 Frequency and occurrence of GHG emissions would be reduced through Project Feature GHG-1, described in the following subsection.